 As we all know, serving as an educator is essential work, and often, educators pour as much of themselves into it as possible.
-This can be particularly true when working in challenging environments such as urban, rural, low socioeconomic, and Title 1 schools.
+This can be particularly true when working in urban, rural, low socioeconomic, and Title 1 schools.
 We are passionate about the fact that despite the environment a student is in, they can succeed in some way through music.
-Between the two of us, we have over thirty years of experience.
+Between the two of us, we have over thirty years of experience teaching in low socioeconomic school districts.
 Through that time, we have developed a philosophy that we, the teacher, can significantly impact student success.
 With patience, vision, dedication, care, and a willingness to NOT GIVE UP, students can and will thrive from the guidance of educators.

 Our research involved in-depth interviews with various music programs operating in unique urban and rural settings with low-income areas.
-We discovered that these programs shared common concerns, such as limited resources, budget constraints, and the need to address home challenges specific to their communities.
-While we identified several challenges, we also found that the most effective way to overcome them was through creative problem-solving tailored to each community.
+We discovered that these programs shared commonalities, such as limited resources, budget constraints, and the need to address home life schedules specific to their communities.
+We found that creative problem-solving tailored to each community helps to make students in low socioeconomic school districts successful regardless of what resources they have access to or not.
 Our critical insight was that there’s no one-size-fits-all solution; the approach must be unique to the community you’re serving.

-Another issue was challenges in the home environment.
-It was common to see students living in a single-parent home or not living with parents.
+Another observation was the environment at home.
+It was common to see students living in a single-parent home or not living with parents at all.
 Some live with uncles and aunts, grandparents, and even older siblings.
-Consequently, students may need help with rides to before and after school practice, financial stability, and overall consistency with attendance and punctuality.
-Some students lived in multifamily housing where practicing a musical instrument could be frowned upon.
-Others had daycare responsibilities and cared for younger siblings each afternoon while their parents worked.
-As a result, teachers must find ways to work with students and seek out ways to assist students when obstacles such as these arise.
-In like manner, we found that teachers building relationships with students impacted finding individual student resources.
-Students’ comfortable talking with teachers allows for honesty when discussing needs and makes it easier to find items such as reeds, uniform accessories, rides to practice, scholarships for fees and lessons, and facilities for practice.
+Therefore, students may need assistance coordinating rides to before and after school practice, access to supplies such as instruments, financial support for band fees, and consistency with attendance and punctuality.
+Some students lived in apartment housing where practicing a musical instrument could be frowned upon due to noise restrictions.
+Others had daycare responsibilities and cared for younger siblings each afternoon while their parents worked or they worked themselves.
+As a result, teachers must find ways to work with students when situations such as these arise.
+In like manner, we found that teachers building relationships with students impacted finding individual student resource needs.
+Students’ comfortable talking with teachers allows for honesty when discussing these resource needs and makes it easier to find items such as reeds, uniform accessories, rides to practice, scholarships for fees and lessons, and facilities for practice.

 Mentorship